UI Development Guidelines

 globals.css:@import "daisyui/theme/themename.css"; - Add the theme name to the

-themesarray in/ui/src/app/(auth)/setting/page.tsx
+themesarray in/ui/src/app/(auth)/settings/page.tsx

 Rich Interactive Design System